rawvnode/climeat-tui/narrative.md

 >“All models are wrong, but some are useful”
 ― George Box

-Toolbox : Kubernetes, GitOps, Helm, Loki, Tempo, k6, pg_stats, gunicorn
+Toolbox : Kubernetes, GitOps, Helm, Loki, Tempo, k6, Postgres performance utilities

 </details>